Armenian genocide denial: Turkish nationalist movement

 The Armenian genocide itself played a key role in the destruction of the Ottoman Empire and the foundation of the Turkish republic.
 The destruction of the Christian middle class, and redistribution of their properties, enabled the creation of a new Muslim/Turkish bourgeoisie.
 There was significant continuity between the Ottoman Empire and Republic of Turkey, and the Republican People's Party was the successor of the Committee of Union and Progress that carried out the genocide.
 The Turkish nationalist movement depended on support from those who had perpetrated the genocide or enriched themselves from it, creating an incentive for silence.
 Denial and minimization of wartime atrocities was crucial to the formation of a Turkish nationalist consensus.

 Following the genocide, many survivors sought an Armenian state in eastern Anatolia; warfare between Turkish nationalists and Armenians was fierce, atrocities being committed on both sides.
 Later political demands and Armenian killings of Muslims have often been used to retroactively justify the 1915 genocide.
-The Treaty of Sèvres granted Armenians a large territory in eastern Anatolia, but was never implemented because of the Turkish invasion of Armenia in 1920.
+The Treaty of Sèvres granted Armenians a large territory in eastern Anatolia, but this provision was never implemented because of the Turkish invasion of Armenia in 1920.
 Turkish troops conducted massacres of Armenian survivors in Cilicia and killed around 200,000 Armenians following the invasion of the Caucasus and the First Republic of Armenia; thus, historian Rouben Paul Adalian has argued that "Mustafa Kemal [the leader of the Turkish nationalist movement] completed what Talaat and Enver had started in 1915."

 The Ottoman government in Constantinople held courts-martial of a handful of perpetrators in 1919 to appease Western powers.
-Even so, the evidence was sabotaged, and many perpetrators encouraged to escape to the interior.
+Even so, the evidence was sabotaged, and many perpetrators were encouraged to escape to the interior.
 The reality of state-sponsored mass killing was not denied, but many circles of society considered it necessary and justified.
 As a British Foreign Office report stated, "not one Turk in a thousand can conceive that there might be a Turk who deserves to be hanged for the killing of Christians."
 Kemal repeatedly accused Armenians of plotting the extermination of Muslims in Anatolia.
 He contrasted the "murderous Armenians" to Turks, portrayed as a completely innocent and oppressed nation.
 In 1919, Kemal defended the Ottoman government's policies towards Christians, saying "Whatever has befallen the non-Muslim elements living in our country, is the result of the policies of separatism they pursued in a savage manner, when they allowed themselves to be made tools of foreign intrigues and abused their privileges."